Skip to Content

 Photos by Memo Torres for L.A.
 TACO

-I always say, the Most Unexceptional tacos are the ones closest to you.
-That applies too if you’re one of the lucky few that are going to SoFi Stadium.
+I always say the most exceptional tacos are the ones closest to you.
+That applies too if you’re one of the lucky few going to SoFi Stadium or Intuit Dome.

 You could drive across the Greater Los Angeles Area and visit one of the spots on our L.A.
-Taco 69: The Tacos That Define Los Angeles list.
+Taco Best 69 Tacos list.
 Or if you’re from out of town and want to get the L.A.
-Taco experience, we’ve narrowed it down to these ten tacos you must try when visiting Los Angeles.
+Taco experience, we’ve narrowed it down to these ten tacos you must try when visiting Sofi or Intuit.
 But more than likely, you want to quench your drunken appetite as soon as possible.

 Good news…there’s no shortage of taco shops, trucks, and stands in and around the Inglewood area.
 You can drive down Hawthorne Blvd between Century Blvd and the 105 freeway to find a dozen taco trucks competing for your attention.

 Here, we’ve narrowed it down to a select group of L.A.
 Taco-approved spots.
 From carnitas, birria, suadero, barbacoa, as well as good al pastor, we got you covered.
-There’s even a burrito in there worth mentioning and other little tips.
+There’s even a burrito in there worth mentioning, as well as other little tips.

 Carnitas El Artista